LeonDoungala22/Data-Science-training/README.md

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## About
 This repository is maintained by Leon Doungala and contributors.
-If you have any questions or suggestions, please feel free to contact us.
+If you have any questions or suggestions, please feel free to contact me.

 Happy learning and exploring the world of data science and machine learning!